mode-network/documentation/usdmode/quick-start.md

 The minimum points needed to qualify is 250 points

-Any user that had pre-check points but did not bridge to Mode did no meet the minimum requirements
+Any user that had pre-check points but did not bridge to Mode did not meet the minimum requirements

 </details>